Leah Hayes

-Leah Hayes (born October 21, 2005) is an American swimmer, currently swimming for the Illinois-based team Fox Valley Park District Riptides.
+Leah Geneva Hayes (born October 21, 2005) is an American swimmer, currently swimming for the Illinois-based team Fox Valley Park District Riptides.
 She is a 200 m individual medley and 400 m individual medley Champion in 2023 World Junior Championships, also win gold medalist in 4 × 200 m freestyle, silver medalist in 4 × 100 m freestyle with bronze medalist in 200 m freestyle.

 Early life, swimming, and education

 Hayes was born to parents Jill and Tim Hayes.
 At the age of six, Hayes was diagnosed with alopecia, a condition that causes hair loss.
 At the age of 10, Hayes would earn her first national age group record in the 200m freestyle.

-Hayes currently attends Kaneland High School, and is scheduled to graduate in 2024.
-She has committed to swim at the University of Virginia.
+Hayes attended Kaneland High School, and graduated in 2024.
+She committed to swim at the University of Virginia.

 Swimming career

 2018

 In 2018, Hayes was featured on Sports Illustrated Kids as the 2018 SportsKid of the Year.

 2019

 In 2019, it was announced that Hayes would start attempting national meets in order to get Olympic Time Trial cut times.
 In June, Hayes earned an Olympic Time Trials cut time at the 2019 Swim Pink A+ Invite in the 400m individual medley.